kubernetes/community/contributors/guide/issue-triage.md

 ## Determine if it's a support request

 Sometimes users ask for support requests in issues; these are usually requests from people who need help configuring some aspect of Kubernetes.
-These should be directed to our support structures (see below) and then closed.
+These issues should be labeled with `kind/support`, directed to our support structures (see below) and then closed.
 Also, if the issue is clearly abandoned or in the wrong place, it should be closed.
 Keep in mind that only issue reporter, assignees and component organization members can close issue.
 If you do not have such privilege, just comment your findings.
 Otherwise, first `/assign` issue to yourself and then `/close`.